Toma400/HC_Tracker/readme.md

-# HermitCraft Tracker
+# HC Tracker
-HermitCraft tracker is small software I designed to keep my HermitCraft watchlist of episodes cleaner, as I were a bit lost keeping track of it on paper.
+HC Tracker is small software I designed to keep my HermitCraft watchlist of episodes cleaner, as I were a bit lost keeping track of it on paper.

 - [Installation & preparation](#1-installation--preparation)